NneomaN/8weeksqlchallenge.com/Case Study #1 - Danny's Diner/README.md

     dannys_diner.menu as m on mp.product_id = m.product_id
 where mp.order_rank = 1;
 ```

+Again we employ the use of a CTE to create a subset of data for purchases where customers have signed up to be members.
+This is determined by selecting records where the orders are made on or after the date a customer became a member.

 customer_id | product_name
 ----------- | ------------
 A           | curry